 What will be the impact of Coronavirus on the Bitcoin price?
 Let’s look first at what is happening – coronavirus has caused by the time of writing 310’000 infections and 13’000 deaths.
 In parallel, the stock markets have crashed worldwide, here is the S&P Index since the 2008 financial crisis:

 In parallel, the Bitcoin price has crashed as well.
 This might sound un-expected because Bitcoin has been classified as a safe-haven asset.

 - Current status of the stock markets and the monetary environment

-- What happens next with the stock markets?
+- What will happen next with the stock markets?

 - Bitcoin Price analysis